-Southwest Community High School offers online courses through Jefferson County E-School.
-These classes are offered to give addition elective course options to students at Southwest Community High School.
+Southwest Community High School offers online courses.
+These classes are offered to give additional elective course options to students at Southwest Community High School.
 E-School also gives students that are enrolled in Southwest Community High School options for additional credit recovery.
 Student enrollment in an E-School course is on an as-needed basis upon the discretion of the principal.